faysal515/zeppelin/_posts/2014-07-21-call-for-papers.markdown

 ---
 layout: post
 title:  "Call for Papers"
-date:   2014-07-21 09:00:00
+date:   2017-02-10 09:00:00
 isStaticPost: false
 ---
-GDG DevFest Ukraine 2014 will be held 24-25th of October in ancient city of Lviv.
+droidcon Dhaka 2017 will be held 5-6 th of May in Bangladesh,Dhaka.
 If you want to be part of this great event as a speaker you knocked at the good door.

 #### Presenters – who should speak at the DevFest Conference?